 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Buffalo.
 Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, and actually restrict the airflow to your home.
 As hot as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
-Keep reading to find out why it has happened and if you should schedule air conditioner service to take care of the problem.
+Keep reading to find out why it has happened and if you should schedule air conditioner service to take care of the issue.

-- Go to the thermostat and turn off your air conditioner completely.
+- Go to the thermostat and turn off your air conditioner all the way.

 - View other areas of your AC through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are cleared off.

 - Buffalo has most experienced HVAC technicians at Sunbeam Service Experts, call now and set up your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be addressed by AC experts.